 4. BABYWEARING – While a high-quality carrier is helpful with a first child, it is ESSENTIAL with a second child, unless you want to spend your postpartum life chained to the house.
 Our family swears by the Boba 4G – I reviewed it for my then 3 year old last fall (find it here), but a newborn review will be forthcoming in the next few weeks.
 The benefits of babywearing are largely documented (see here and here), but without getting off on too much of a tangent, I’ll just say it’s awesome for both mom and baby!
 In addition to the many physical and emotional benefits, it’s just plain convenient.
 Carrying baby hands-free means I give my toddler my full attention, whether it’s playing with blocks in his room or going down slides at the park.
 Floors can be swept, tables can be wiped down, and laundry can get washed and folded…the only thing I haven’t figured out how to do while wearing baby is taking a shower!

 5. COSLEEPING – “Do whatever gets the most people the most amount of sleep.”
 This was probably the best advice I ever got during the early weeks with my first little cragbaby – and for us this means cosleeping while baby is nursing through the night.
 I know it’s controversial.
 I know a lot of you might automatically write off the idea as too “hippie-dippie.”
 But I can’t tell you how much MORE sleep everyone gets by keeping a nursling in bed with us rather than having to get out of bed to tend to baby.
+A mom is definitely more rested which means she does not look like she could make use of Botox cosmetic in Calgary Eastport Dental Centre.
 And contrary to popular belief, it does NOT mean that you’ll one day end up trying to a wean a 7 year old from mommy and daddy’s bed!
 With C it was a very natural progression to spending more and more of the night in his own crib – and now he just joins us in those first few quiet moments of the day when everyone is awake but not ready to get up yet (and I wouldn’t trade that for the world!)